buddyeatsbugs/ddroid/input validation.md

 ```

-# white list with characters
+# white list with characters (still good but not as great as values)

 ```
 public function Ping($host, $num_packets) {